-14455 West Van Buren Street, Building A, Suite 100, Goodyear, AZ 85338 (623) 518-2386
+14455 West Van Buren Street, Building A, Suite 100, Goodyear, A.Z.
+85338 (623) 518-2386

 In 2008, Franklin Pierce University's Goodyear, Arizona campus became the first private postsecondary education institution in the city.
 The campus is located in a fast-growing suburb and is only half an hour away from internship and career opportunities in Phoenix.
-Currently the only program offered at our Goodyear location is our Doctor of Physical Therapy degree.
+The Doctor of Physical Therapy program has been offered at the Goodyear Center from the beginning.
+A new Physician Assistant program is being planned for this Center to begin in the Winter term of 2022.

+The Program has applied for Accreditation-Provisional status with the Accreditation Review Commission on Education for the Physician Assistant (ARC-PA).
 Goodyear's Doctor of Physical Therapy program attracts students from across the country.
 Our facility features two classrooms, two labs, and an off-campus anatomy lab.